Nchrist89/Palms-Peaks-P1/README.md

 Git - For version control.

-VS Code - For writing, saving and storing the files used for the website.
+Visual Studio Code - For writing, saving and storing the files used for the website.

 Google Fonts - To import fonts used on the website.